-When student are not in school, they pay the price in more ways than one.
+When students are not in school, they pay the price in more ways than one.
 Chronically absent students can cost counties millions of dollars per year.

 Although states differ on how they calculate the Average Daily Attendance (ADA), nearly every state uses some type of ADA formula to calculate funding for schools.
 As this white paper indicates, at least 45 states based their primary funding to schools on ADA.